cvcpatton/nightsky_helper/README.md

 * Allows saving results to a CSV log for multi-day trip planning
 * Menu-driven interface with loops and input validation

+**Potential Upgrades**

+* Modification for other location coordinates (this program defaults to Denver, Colorado, USA coordinates)
+* Weather API integration to check for cloud cover or precipitation
+* Moon phase/brightness that might interfere with viewing objects
+* Add a calendar of known celestial events such as meteor showers for additional results output

 **How to Run**

 ```bash